 So, my struggle for this week is to get off that darn phone.
 And to replace that time with time spent on more valuable things.

-I’ll keep you post on my struggle deactivating my bad habit and forming a new one.
-Please write and share your story with me and the 2000 other readers about effecting change in your life.
-Thanks.
+Please share your story with me and other readers about effecting change in your life.

 Until next time,